BartRuSec/ygai/README.md

       file: "~/prompts/user-template.txt"
 ```

-For a complete configuration example, refer to the `sample-config.yaml` file in the project root.
+For a complete configuration example including output formatting examples, refer to the `sample-config.yaml` file in the project root.

 ### Model Configuration Structure